 If you live in a very weak signal area, or have a really big metal building you want to cover, consider its sister product, the weBoost Home Complete.

-The Best Cell Phone Signal Booster for Large Metal Buildings
+Commercial Cell Signal Booster for Large Metal Buildings

-- Works for all phones & all US carriers
+- Works with all cellular devices across all US carriers

 - Stronger & more reliable calls, text, email, and internet data